 How To Become a House-sitter

 House-sitting is a great option if you’re looking to stay somewhere for a couple of weeks or more in one area.
-This can be really great for those wanting a local vibe as you’ll be staying in someone’s house in a local neighborhood or in the countryside.
+This can be really great for those wanting a local vibe as you’ll be staying in someone’s house in a local neighbourhood or in the countryside.
 House-sitting takes a lot of preparation in the beginning as you’ll need to create a well-rounded profile and research all the listings.
 I find house-sitting much more fitting for those without permanent jobs or for retired couples, though it can be for anyone.
 Typically, it involves taking care of pets or plants, so you need to be ready to do your part in exchange for a free place.
 [Read more…] about How to House-sit Around the World

 Hotels are definitely the most common type of accommodation when traveling the world but they’re also the most expensive option.
 I typically only use hotels when I’m in a major city for a couple of days or when I’m on a road trip and need to stop in a small town off the highway.
 However, hotels are common and plentiful, which make them an easy choice wherever you go.